alibabacloud-howto/migrate-aws-redshift-to-hybriddb-for-postgresql/README.md

 1. Select Alibaba Cloud related products and build the environment, with mainly [HybridDB for PostgreSQL](https://www.alibabacloud.com/product/hybriddb-postgresql) and [OSS](https://www.alibabacloud.com/product/oss);
-2. Exports the data to be migrated from a [AWS Redshift](https://aws.amazon.com/redshift/) database to [S3](https://aws.amazon.com/s3) at a certain point in time;
+2. Export the data to be migrated from a [AWS Redshift](https://aws.amazon.com/redshift/) database to [S3](https://aws.amazon.com/s3) at a certain point in time;
 3. Configure and start [OSSImport](https://github.com/aliyun/ossimport) to transfer the generated CSV data file;
 4. Build various objects for the [HybridDB for PostgreSQL](https://www.alibabacloud.com/product/hybriddb-postgresql)